 Steph is RYT 200 certified.
 She's committed to an integrative approach for nourishing and empowering the whole self, focusing on intelligent sequencing, mindful movement, and breathwork.

 I've been practicing yoga since 2006 and switched to hot yoga in 2007.
 I always feel accomplished on the days that I practice, and it complements the other activities that I like to do.
-Currently, I'm enrolled in Ghosh Yoga's teacher training program and will begin teaching Bikram Yoga in the summer of 2022.
+I graduated from Ghosh Yoga's teacher training program in the Summer of 2022.

 You'll see me tinkering around the studio most days; please let me know how I can make this place better for you.
-You can also follow Nelson and me on Instagram.
+You can also follow my dog Nelson and me on Instagram.